 A dedicated laundry bag is something that I’ve grown attached to when traveling away from home, clearly separating washed and unwashed clothing when traveling between locations.
 If you’ve been prepared and don’t have anything left to wash, this can simply be laid flat, taking up minimal space in your luggage.

-How to Pack as a Digital Nomad
+- The Secret to Making Friends as a Digital Nomad

 Whether you’ve chosen to travel with a suitcase and daypack or a one-bag nomad backpack, the next step for all remote workers is learning how best to pack their luggage.
 With high-value technology, an integral part of remote work, protecting laptops, tablets and cameras is half of the battle when traveling as a digital nomad.
 With this in mind, we would always recommend that digital nomads travel with at least one form of carry-on luggage when moving between locations.

 Remote workers should invest in protective sleeves for their technology, packing it exclusively in their carry-on backpack before boarding a flight.
-Toiletries and clothing are fine to pack in the checked baggage and can be packed in dedicated packing cubes for easy organizaton.
+Toiletries and clothing are fine to pack in the checked baggage and can be packed in dedicated packing cubes for easy organization.
 The aim of the game is protection and by keeping your technology safe, digital nomads can enjoy much-needed, stress-free trips year-round.